a-dietrich/SEGA-Genesis-Demos/wobble/README.md

 # Screen Wobble Sample

-An effect that can be frequenly seen in Mega Drive games is vertical screen distortion, particularly in combination with sine waves (e.g., the startup screen of Vectorman).
-Like other scaling effects, this is typically achieved by making use of an horizontal interrupt handler that modify the veritical scrolling settings each scanline.
+An effect that can be frequently seen in Mega Drive games is vertical screen distortion, particularly in combination with sine waves (e.g., the startup screen of Vectorman).
+Like other scaling effects, this is typically achieved by making use of an horizontal interrupt handler that modifies the vertical scrolling settings each scanline.
 Because it is not easy to find good sine function parameters, this demo includes a parameter menu for trying out various settings.

 <p align="center">
 <img src="images/wobble.png" width="320">